-We released a new version of RPM Remote Print Manager® ("RPM") with AppSocket printing support.
+RPM Remote Print Manager® ("RPM") includes AppSocket printing support.
 You can now print to RPM using any print client that expects PJL responses from the printer.
+RPM emulates responses to some commands and passes others along to the printer.

 RPM's AppSocket emulates portions of HP's JetDirect protocol, which is used widely in the industry.
 For example, the AppSocket module examines the Printer Job Language (PJL) commands embedded in the print job.
 These commands typically appear both before and after the print job.

 This release contains several key features we consider to be noteworthy.

-- AppSocket responds to a variety of commands as described in the PJL references.
+- AppSocket responds to a variety of commands described in the PJL references.

 - AppSocket extracts data from the PJL to use as the job metadata, such as the print job name, username, start and end pages, and more

-- The UI launches a utility to query your local printer for settings and then uses those settings as an "emulation" to work with your print client
+- The UI launches a utility to a networked printer for settings and then uses those settings as an "emulation" to work with your print client

 - We protect confidential information about your printers, such as the serial number

 Listing of PJL commands that AppSocket uses

 PJL status readback supported by AppSocket

-All responses are formatted as described in the PJL reference manuals, using a carriage return and line feed ending each line, ending with a form feed.
+All responses are formatted as described in the PJL reference manuals, ending each line with a carriage return and line feed and adding a form feed at the end.

 PJL commands which are currently not implemented